 Cycling is one of our amazing things to do in the Cotswolds.
 The area is very popular with cyclists and there are many byways and bridlepaths for keen off-road cyclists to follow.
 Be prepared for hills and valleys and the rewarding views!

 Considering hiring some bikes and exploring?
 Then try Tower Barn near Broadway Tower who now offer electric bike hire either by the hour or the day – see below for details.
 Bainton Bikes also have bikes available in Moreton-in-Marsh.

 Although not technically in the Cotswolds, Stratford-upon-Avon is a 20 minute drive away.
 It is well worth a visit to see Shakespeare’s birthplace, Mary Arden’s farm, Anne Hathaway’s Farm and of course, the RSC theatre.
-It also has a great selection of pubs (The Garrick Inn dates back to the early 1400’s) and restaurants and plenty of shopping opportunities! 👌
+You can take a boat on the River Avon that lies alongside the theatre, visit the Uk’s largest tropical butterfly farm or just enjoy the shopping!
+It also has a great selection of pubs and restaurants (The Garrick Inn dates back to the early 1400’s) 👌

 Hidcote Manor Gardens lies 2.5 miles from our glamping site.
 This Arts & Crafts inspired garden has secret gardens, narrow pathways and magnificent vistas.
 It now belongs to The National Trust.
 Enjoy a cream tea in the cafe and stock up on plants to take home.